jundalisay/sp/content/en/research/indian/gospel/chapter-31d.md

 ---

 "Names and forms are nothing but the manifestations of the power of Prakriti.
 Sita said to Hanuman: 'My child, in one form I am Sita, in another form I am Rāma.
 In one form I am Indra, in another I am IndRani.
 In one form I am Brahma, in another, Brahmani.

 In one form I am Rudra, in another, Rudrani.'
 Whatever names and forms you see are nothing but the manifestations of the power of ChitŚakti.
 Everything is the power of ChitŚakti-even meditation and he who meditates.
 As long as I feel that I am meditating, I am within the jurisdiction of Prakriti.

 (To M.) Try to assimilate what I have said.
 One should hear what the Vedas and the Puranas say, and carry it out in life.

-665(To the pundit) "It is good to live in the company of holy men now and then.
+(To the pundit) "It is good to live in the company of holy men now and then.
 The disease of worldliness has become chronic in man.
 It is mitigated, to a great extent, in holy company.

-### Knowledge and ignorance
+## Knowledge and ignorance

 "'I' and 'mine'-that is ignorance.
 True knowledge makes one feel: 'O God, You alone do everything.
 You alone are my own.
 And to You alone belong houses, buildings, family,